fingerprintjs/flow-cloudflare-worker/contributing.md

 After starting these processes, you can access the application at the address provided by the `pnpm dev` command output.

+> Note: You can use the following variables to modify the targets for Fingerprint-related requests:
+> -   `FP_CDN_URL`: The URL of the Fingerprint CDN.
+> -   `FP_INGRESS_BASE_HOST`: The base host for the Fingerprint ingress API.

 ## Deployment

 To deploy the worker to your Cloudflare account, first prepare `routes` property in `wrangler.jsonc` for your domain: